GUI Overview

 This page is divided into sections, each responsible for its own part of the configuration:

-• Configuration: Export and import the current configuration file (JSON) and change the timeout value for the GUI.
+- Configuration – Export and import of the current configuration file (JSON) and modification of the GUI timeout value.

-• SMS Gateway: Configure the gateway used to send GSM text messages.
+- SMS – Configure the gateway used for SMS messages.

-• Email Gateway: Configure the gateway used for emails.
+- Email – Configure the gateway used for email messages.

-• Custom SSL/TLS for Admin Panel: By default, Secfense Broker is validated by a certificate issued by our own CA. Here, you can upload your own certificate validated by a CA of your choosing.
+- Custom SSL/TLS for the admin panel – By default, Secfense Broker is validated by a certificate issued by our own CA. Here, you can upload your own certificate verified by a selected certification authority.

-• Secfense Mobile Authenticator: To use our proprietary app compliant with FIDO2, all Secfense Broker instances need to be whitelisted within our system.
-The validation is done once per Broker deployment (it can be regenerated), and the administrator needs to send the ID and Public Key to a Secfense representative to whitelist their instance of Secfense Broker.
+- Secfense Mobile Authenticator – To use our proprietary FIDO2-compliant application, all Secfense Broker instances must be whitelisted in our system.
+Validation is performed once per Broker deployment (it can be regenerated), and the administrator must send the identifier and public key to a Secfense representative to whitelist their Secfense Broker instance.

-• Support Pack: Generate a package with logs and other diagnostic data to send to the Secfense support team.
+- Support Pack – Generate a package containing logs and other diagnostic data to send to the Secfense support team.

-• API Access: Secfense Broker allows for full REST API usage.
-To create your own webhooks, the administrator needs to create their own key (which will be generated with the same privileges as the person who created it) to validate these commands.
-Please note that once the key is created, there is only one chance to see and copy it.
-Once you close the pop-up with token details, you will not be able to extract the key again, and if it's lost, you will need to generate a new one.
+- Access Tokens – Secfense Broker allows full use of the REST API.
+To use webhooks, the administrator must generate a personal key (which will have the same permissions as the creator) to authorize these commands.
+Note that after generating the key, there is only one chance to view and copy it.
+Once the token details pop-up is closed, the key cannot be retrieved again, and if lost, a new one must be generated.

-• Licensing: The last section shows details of the current license.
-To relicense Secfense Broker, you need to copy the displayed Public Key and send it to Secfense.
-We will respond with a new license key that will prolong or expand your current license.
-Licensing is explained is this section of this manual.
+- Licensing – The last section displays details of the current license.
+To re-license Secfense Broker, copy the displayed public key and send it to Secfense.
+We will respond with a new license key that will extend or expand the current license.